 When we see a friend or family member in distress, most of us want to reach out and offer a hand.
 However, when it comes to helping someone with clinical depression we often remain silent, fearful of the stigma attached to depression.
 There is no reason to be ashamed, and no reason to not help someone who is going through the challenges of living with this disorder.

-You can learn to be helpful to your loved one suffering from depression by reading these articles from PsychCentral:
+For more information about helping your loved one suffering from depression check out these articles from PsychCentral: